 Compared to some other houseplants, when growing longleaf fig, care is relatively simple.
 Those wishing to grow this plant will have the best chance of success by purchasing plants which are already established, rather than attempting to grow from seed.

-First, one must select a properly size container in which they plan to grow the tree.
+First, one must select a properly sized container in which they plan to grow the tree.
 Since longleaf figs often get quite large, the pot selected should be at least twice as wide and twice as deep as the plant’s root mass.
 Gently transplant the tree, and move it into its final location indoors.

 Longleaf fig plants should be placed near a bright window in order to receive high amounts of light.
 However, with this in mind, the plants should not receive direct sunlight through the window.
 Paying close attention to the leaves and growth habits of the plant will help better identify what adjustments may need to be made as to ensure that the plant receives optimal sunlight.